History d'Istrie

 Arrival of the Illyrians

-In the Bronze Age, the first sedentary inhabitants were Indo-European tribes who settled on the present Croatian territory.
+During the Bronze Age, the first sedentary inhabitants were Indo-European tribes who settled in what is now Croatian territory.
 The Illyrians, Dalmatians, Liburnes and Histres colonized the coast and the archipelagos.
 The latter have bequeathed their names to the peninsula.

 229 av.
 J.-C. - 168 av.
 J.-C